How much is a car service?

 A service on the other hand is not a test, it’s a health-check for your car to make sure it’s working as best it can.
 Unlike an MOT test, your car can’t fail a service.

 At mustard.co.uk, we know that you want to keep the cost of car ownership down without cutting back on peace of mind.
-It’s why we have our Cheapest Price Guarantee so you can be confident about getting great value insurance.
 You can get a quote online in minutes, or if you’d prefer to talk to someone, a member of the team will be happy to help – call them on 0330 022 8814.

 Other articles you might find useful